darden1/python-predictionprice/README.md

 ```

 ### Usage:
+- An exampel of auto trading bot has already prepared.
 - Open examples/predictionPriceBot.py and set your gmail address, password, poloniex.com APIKey and Secret.
 - Run this script with nohup as following.
 ```